 HTMLPrint configuration file

-When HTMLPrint is installed, a default configuration file, named HTMLPRINT.INI will be created in HTMLPrint directory (filenames are shown here in all uppercase fashion to distinguish them clearly, but using lower or uppercase has no importance).
+When HTMLPrint is installed, a default configuration file, named HTMLPRINT.INI will be created in HTMLPrint directory (filenames are shown here in all uppercase fashion to distinguish them clearly, but using lower or uppercase doesn't matter).

 The configuration file has a name similar to HTMLPrint, only the file extension is different (.INI instead .EXE).
 The reason is that HTMLPrint by default uses the configuration file that is named after it, if found in its own directory.